filipdomachowski/AngularJS-table/README.md

-#AngularJS directive-like table witrh fixed header
+# AngularJS directive-like table with fixed header

 Implementation responsive (RWD) and scrollable table with fixed header using HTML5, CSS grid and SASS compiler.